return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_modes_c.rst

     :param struct drm_display_mode \*dmode:
         will be set to the return value

+    :param u32 \*bus_flags:
+        information about pixelclk and DE polarity

     :param int index:
         index into the list of display timings in devicetree